wp-plugins/wp-greet/readme.txt

 Donate link: http://www.tuxlog.de
 Tags: greetingcard, send, email, greetcard, plugin Requires at least: 2.5
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 4.6
+Stable tag: 4.7

 wp-greet is a wordpress plugin to send greeting cards from your wordpress blog.
-It uses WordPress native gallery or nextGenGallery to maintain your greetingcard pictures.
+It uses pictures from native gallery, NextGenGallery or NextCellentGallery.

 == Description ==
 wp-greet is a plugin for the famous wordpress blogging package,